Bodhivaṃsa: Contents

 The Mahabodhivamsa is composed primarily in prose, but includes verses at the end of each chapter, many of them originating from the Mahavamsa.
 Like the Mahavamsa, the Mahabodhivamsa begins by recounting the recognition of Gautama Buddha by Dipankara Buddha and then proceeds to recount the life of Gautama Buddha and an account of the first three Buddhist Councils.
-It then describes the mission of Mahinda to bring Buddhism to Sri Lankain the 3rd century BCE, and the transplantation of the Bodhi tree and the creation of the bodhipuja ceremony that celebrates it.
+It then describes the mission of Mahinda to bring Buddhism to Sri Lanka in the 3rd century BCE, and the transplantation of the Bodhi tree and the creation of the bodhipuja ceremony that celebrates it.
 It consists of twelve chapters, and ends with a list of locations where saplings from the Bodhi tree were planted.
 This list matches those included in the Samantapasadika of Buddhaghosa and the Mahavamsa.

 According to its introduction, the Mahabodhivamsa is an adaptation of a previously existing work in Sinhalese on the same subject.
 The Mahabodhivamsa quotes verses from the Mahavamsa, but draws a great deal of its material from other sources and has occasionally preserved details of the older tradition not found in any other sources known, such as a variant form of the Kalingabodhi Jataka.
 The inclusion of quotations from the Mahavamsa and other Pali texts suggests that rather than simply translating an earlier Sinhala text, its author may have substantially expanded and supplemented the text.

 The style of the Mahabodhivamsa shows a strong Sanskrit influence, using the Sanskrit meanings of some Pali words and incorporating Sanskrit terms and compounds.
 G.P.
 Malalasekera describes its composition as marking the beginning of an era of Sanskritized Pali composition that continued for several centuries in Sri Lanka.